 The great image says: Joined mountains: stability.
 The noble one does not permit his thoughts to go beyond his situation.

-Gèn: the ideogram and the story.
-What does it mean for your question?
+Gèn: the ideogram and the story (NEW) What does it mean for your question?

 6 at 5: Stabilize one's jawbone.
 The words have order.
 Regrets disappear.